cap-ntu/Morph/README.md

 4. Example
 -----------
-Submit a transcoding task, the file path of the original video file is '/home/Videos/test.mp4'
+Submit a transcoding task by the command line interface:

+the file path of the original video file is '/home/Videos/test.mp4', specified by '-l'

-The taget resolutions are 640x360, 426x240
+The taget resolutions are 640x360, 426x240, specified by '-s'

 `python submit_task.py -l /home/Videos/test.mp4 -s 640x360 426x240`

-Query the progress of the task with the ID 'ddsdd123'
+Query the progress of the task with the ID 'ddsdd123', specified by '-k'

 `python query.py –k ddsdd123`